Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 ### Templates

-A documentation template is a complete or partial set of Topics/Sections and articles that can be use as a basis to create the product documentation.
+A documentation template is a complete or partial set of Topics/Sections and/or Articles that can be used as a basis to create the product documentation.

-A topic can have one or more section.
+* A topic can have one or more sections.

-A section can have one or more articles (either Markdown or document linked from the document library).
+* A section can have one or more articles (either Markdown or document linked from the document library).

-A template can be own by a team and/or share with other team.
+* A template can be owned by a team and/or shared with other team(s).

 #### View template list